If you are using some other machine, follow the steps below to install it.

 Repeat the process to delete breakpoint 0.

-PMA 430.1 Parent Process (15 pts)Launch Process Explorer.
-Find the Notepad process.
+PMA 430.1 Parent Process (15 pts)Launch Process Explorer as Administrator.
+Scroll to the bottom and find the Notepad process.
 (There may be more than one, as shown below.)

 The flag is the name of the parent process, covered by a green box in the image below.